Searchable symmetric encryption: Security in the Persistent Model

-When considering dynamic SSE schemes, the state-of-the-art constructions with optimal time search have leakage profiles that guarantee forward privacy which means that inserts cannot be correlated with past search queries.
+For dynamic SSE schemes, state-of-the-art constructions with optimal-time search have leakage profiles that guarantee forward privacy, meaning that inserts cannot be correlated with past search queries.

 Security in the Snapshot Model

-In the snapshot model, efficient dynamic SSE schemes with no leakage beyond the number of documents and the size of the collection can be constructed.
-When using an SSE construction that is secure in the snapshot model one has to carefully consider how the scheme will be deployed because some systems might cache previous search queries.
+In the snapshot model, efficient dynamic SSE schemes can be constructed with no leakage beyond the number of documents and the size of the collection.
+When using an SSE construction that is secure in the snapshot model, careful consideration must be given to deployment, as some systems might cache previous search queries.

 Cryptanalysis

-A leakage profile only describes the leakage of an SSE scheme but it says nothing about whether that leakage can be exploited or not.
-Cryptanalysis is therefore used to better understand the real-world security of a leakage profile.
-There is a wide variety of attacks working in different adversarial models, based on a variety of assumptions and attacking different leakage profiles.
+A leakage profile describes only the leakage of an SSE scheme and does not indicate whether that leakage can be exploited.
+Cryptanalysis is therefore used to better understand the real-world security implications of a leakage profile.
+A wide range of attacks exist, operating under different adversarial models, based on a variety of assumptions, and targeting different leakage profiles.